developer-friendly/blog/docs/posts/0010-cert-manager.md

 Also note that we are passing the TLS certificates to this Gateway we have created earlier.
 That way, the gateway will terminate and offload the SSL/TLS encryption and your upstream service will receive plaintext traffic.

-However, if you have set up your mTLS the way we did with Wireguard encryption (or any other mTLS solution for that matter), node-to-node communication will not be plaintext!
+However, if you have set up your mTLS the way we did with Wireguard encryption (or any other mTLS solution for that matter), node-to-node and/or pod-to-pod communications will also be encrypted.

 ```yaml title="gateway/http-to-https-redirect.yml" hl_lines="11"
 -8<- "docs/codes/0010/gateway/http-to-https-redirect.yml"
 ```

-Though not required, this redirect allows you to avoid accepting any plaintext HTTP traffic on your domain.
+Though not required, the above HTTP to HTTPS redirect allows you to avoid accepting any plaintext HTTP traffic on your domain.

 ```yaml title="gateway/kustomization.yml"
 -8<- "docs/codes/0010/gateway/kustomization.yml"